Prashant-itdose/OnelabMantis/README.md

 <h1 align="center">HIS - Hospital Information System</h1>

 <p>
-  This repository is a form of original HIS project.
+  This repository is a form of CRM,MANTIS,HR SYSTEM BY ITDOSE.
 </p>
 <br>